vuetifyjs/vuetify/packages/docs/src/pages/en/components/cards.md

 #### Grids

-Using grids, you can create beautiful layouts.
+Using [grids](/components/grids/), you can create beautiful layouts.

 <example file="v-card/misc-grids" />

 #### Horizontal cards

-TODO: better description
+You can also play with the card layout using [layout flex](/styles/flex/).

 <example file="v-card/misc-horizontal-cards" />